Integration support and social benefits

 Employment at IRAM is open to all nationalities, irrespective of gender, age, disability, sexual orientation, ethnicity, or religion.

-In France, the fight against gender inequality in companies has been given a new tool since 2019: the gender equality index.
+In France, the fight against gender inequality in the workplace has been reinforced since 2019 with the introduction of the Gender Equality Index.

-In the form of a score out of 100, it makes it possible to evaluate the differences in pay in each company.
-For companies with at least 50 employees, this index is composed of 4 main criteria that assess the inequalities between women and men.
+This index, scored out of 100, assesses pay disparities within each company.
+For companies with at least 50 employees, this index is composed of 4 main criteria that assess gender inequalities.